The information below is provided for historical reference.

-Mickey's Toontown closed on February 11, 2011, to make room for the Fantasyland Expansion announced in 2009.
+Mickey's Toontown last day of operation was February 11, 2011, after which it closed to make room for the Storybook Circus portion of the Fantasyland Expansion announced in 2009.

 Before closing, Toontown held most of the formal character greeting areas in the Magic Kingdom, including dedicated areas for Disney princesses and Mickey Mouse, as well as a play area and a kid-friendly miniature roller coaster.

 The Barnstormer lives on as the same roller coaster, but with an updated theme.
 The princesses ultimately moved to Princess Fairytale Hall, but character greetings persist in this area at Pete's Silly Sideshow.